 "Tanner, you're up," said Jefferies.
 "Make it quiet."

-"On it," said Tanner, moving ahead as we slowly followed behind, the wind and freezing sleet howling through the trees as the storm cracked overhead.
+"On it," said Tanner, moving ahead while we slowly followed behind, the wind and freezing sleet howling through the trees as the storm cracked overhead.
 Jefferies signaled for us to stop, and we watched as the blur of Tanner crept up behind the man, who was stumbling and mumbling as though heavily intoxicated.
 Tanner jammed his knife into the base of the man's skull, cutting through his brain stem before catching his body and slowly easing it to the ground.
 Grabbing hold, Tanner dragged it off into the trees before rejoining us.
 The faint sound of a rasping song echoed from the cave beyond, warbling through a distorted pitch that could not have been produced by human vocal chords.

 Jefferies took point, and we followed him into the cave, the eldritch song reverberating through the torch-lit stone, runes slathered upon the flickering walls.